An Introduction to Fire Ants

 They are polygyn (multiple queens per colony), this also means that eradicating them as pests is very difficult.

-These ants have a strong, painful and persistent sting that leaves lumps on the skin which can last for days and hospitalise some.
+Fire ants have a strong, painful and persistent sting that produces lumps on our skin which can last for days and even hospitalise some.

 The FDA estimates an annual $5 billion spent on medical treatment, damage and control in infested areas because of this one ant species!